robberwick/PaperTap/README.md

 # PaperTap

-**Display your e-ticket QR codes on passive NFC-powered e-ink displays.**
+**Manage and display your e-ticket barcodes on passive NFC-powered e-ink displays.**

-PaperTap is an Android application designed to extract QR codes from train tickets, event tickets, and other e-tickets, then write them to 1.54" WaveShare NFC e-paper displays.
+PaperTap is an Android application that extracts barcodes from train tickets, event tickets, and other e-tickets, stores them in a personal library, and writes them to WaveShare NFC e-paper displays.
 Perfect for keeping your tickets accessible without draining your phone battery.

 ## Why PaperTap?

-- **One-tap workflow**: Share a PDF ticket → QR code automatically extracted → Tap display to write
+- **Ticket library**: Build a collection of your tickets with custom labels and metadata
 - **Battery-free display**: The e-paper tag requires no power and lasts indefinitely
 - **Always scannable**: Works at ticket gates even when your phone is dead
-- **Ultra-focused**: Built specifically for the QR code ticket use case
+- **Flexible workflow**: Add tickets from PDFs, images, or direct URLs
+- **Organized travel**: Track origin/destination stations and travel dates

 ## Target Hardware